Skip to content

 Remote MDX

 If your MDX files or content lives somewhere else, you can fetch it dynamically on the server.
-This is useful for content stored in a separate local folder, CMS, database, or anywhere else.
+This is useful for content stored in a CMS, database, or anywhere else.
 A popular community package for this use is next-mdx-remote.

 Good to know: Please proceed with caution.
 MDX compiles to JavaScript and is executed on the server.
 You should only fetch MDX content from a trusted source, otherwise this can lead to remote code execution (RCE).